 Skip List Basics

-Before reading this article, you should first learn:
+Before reading this article, you should first study:

-Core Principles of Skip Lists
+Core Principle of Skip Lists

-Let's take querying a specific index as an example to see how skip lists optimize singly linked lists.
+Let's take querying a specific index element as an example to see how skip lists optimize singly linked lists.

 A regular singly linked list looks like this: